 confluent cloud to snowflake: add a public key | Hevo Data

-For example, you can send Apache Kafka records to a PRODUCTION database using the schema PUBLIC.
-The below image shows the required queries for configuring the necessary user privileges for the same.
+• For example, you can send Apache Kafka records to a PRODUCTION database using the schema PUBLIC.
+The code below shows the required queries for configuring the necessary user privileges.

 // Use a role that can create and manage roles and privileges: